norcams/iaas/docs/team/operations/patching.rst

 ==================

 ..
 IMPORTANT::
-  When we patch BGO and OSL at the same time, make sure to keep one NS node up at all time!
+  When we patch BGO and OSL at the same time, make sure to keep one NS node and one db-global node up at all time!
+Also make sure galera cluster size 3 before we start!

 For each for the production regions, `BGO` and `OSL`, do the following: